 Maintain a consistent style, colour scheme, layout, and formatting across your portfolio.

 It’s important to choose a consistent aesthetic for your photography portfolio.
-This includes a consistent colour scheme, composition, lighting, and editing style.
+This includes a consistent color scheme, composition, lighting, and editing style.
 Your portfolio will look more consistent and professional to the viewer if you maintain a consistent visual aesthetic throughout.

 Additionally, it distinguishes you from other photographers and helps in building your personal brand.